jaidensiu/eggpedia/README.md

 ## Motivation

-As someone who likes to eat eggs and is excited about Kotlin Multiplatform (KMP), I envisioned an Android and iOS app about eggs using KMP to combine my unique interests.
+As someone who likes to eat eggs and wanted to build a Kotlin Multiplatform (KMP) project from scratch, I envisioned an Android and iOS app about eggs using KMP to combine my unique interests.

 ## My experience building with Kotlin Multiplatform